-A lump sum equal to 260 weeks' earnings, if totally disabled.
+For a total disability, a lump sum is paid equal to 260 weeks' earnings.

-Constant-attendance supplement: Equal to 25% of the lumpsum payment, if totally disabled and in need of the constant help of another person.
+Constant-attendance supplement: Equal to 25% of the lump sum if totally disabled and in need of the constant help of another person.

-Partial disability: A percentage of the full lump-sum benefit in proportion to the assessed degree of disability.
+Partial disability: A percentage of the lump sum payable for a total disability is paid according to the assessed degree of disability.

-The assessed degree of disability is established according to the schedule in law and following examination by a doctor chosen by the employer.
+The assessed degree of disability is established according to the schedule in law and following an examination by a doctor chosen by the employer.
 Periodic assessment of the degree of disability may be required.